mootools/mootools-more/Docs/Forms/Form.Validator.md

 ### Internationalization

 Form.Validator comes with numerous built-in validators (see below), each of which presents a validation error to the user when they trip it.
 These can be altered for different languages.
-See [Lang][]
+See [Locale][]

 If you do translate these, please [send them back to us][] so we can add them to our repository.